Sweetlemon39/Sweetlemon39.github.io/source/_posts/English-7-words.md

 Your output should contain K lines, one for each test case.
 On each line, output the two numbers X and Y for the **relevant** test case, separated by a space.（USACO 2015 January Contest, Bronze, Problem 3, It's All About the Base）

+Between being kidnapped by fairies and being eaten by wild animals, the latter seemed to be the more **relevant** issue at the moment.（珂学必修 1）

+#### remote

+**remote**: Resolving deltas: 100% (4/4), completed with 4 local objects.（git push 的信息）

+#### ridge

+Bessie the cow has escaped and is hiding on a **ridge** covered with tall grass.（USACO 2012 November Contest, Bronze, Problem 1, Find the Cow!）

+#### sniff

+I can **sniff** out enemies.（珂学必修 3）

+#### grill

+The iron **grill** covering the ventilation duct (通风管) only had one screw (螺丝) left to fasten it on; just a little shake would probably bring it down.（珂学必修 3）

+#### leftover

+“Ow!
+It hurts there!”

+“It's because the **leftover** Venom is making your muscles all stiff.
+If I can undo it, you'll feel better.” （珂学必修 1）

+#### dry up

+“Why... why... “

+The surge of emotions began to **dry up**, and her screams turned into quiet sobs.
+Large teardrops flooded her eyes before dropping down to her knees, staining her skirt.（珂学必修 1）

+#### privilege

+“Being overprotective is the special **privilege** of a guardian!”
+Naigrat said with almost a shout, then dashed out of the reference room.

+#### comb

+His wavy and dull silver colored hair was difficult to **comb**.（珂学选修 2-1）

+#### distribute

+It was hard to master the right time to breathe, to maintain her fluidity, to **distribute** her focus.（珂学选修 1-1）

+#### clinic

+“I remembered something I have to do, so I’m going to head out.
+Thanks for checking on me.
+As you can see, I’m all better now, so don’t worry.”

+“Ah, okay.
+But....”
+Lakish cautiously looked up at Kutori.
+“Don’t be too harsh... okay?”

+“What are you talking about?”（珂学必修 1）

+Kutori laughed and exited the clinic.